Fred Hasler, P.E. | Professor

 2063 Seaton Hall

-At K-State, Hasler has taught several fundamental and advanced design courses related to mechanical, electrical and plumbing (MEP) systems for buildings.
-He also teaches the departmental capstone course for MEP students.
-In total, he has been responsible for teaching 10 different courses over the past 11 years.
-He is the program coordinator, which deals with curriculum and assessment issues.
-Hasler serves as the faculty advisor for K-State Illuminating Engineering Society (IES) student group.
+At K-State, Hasler has taught several fundamental and advanced design courses related to general construction and mechanical/electrical/plumbing systems for buildings.
+He also teaches the department capstone course MEP for senior students.
+In total, he has been responsible for developing and teaching 15 different courses over the past 13 years.
+He is the Architectural Engineering Program coordinator, dealing with curriculum and assessment issues.
+Hasler serves as the faculty advisor for K-State Illuminating Engineering Society (IES) and Phi Alpha Epsilon (PAE) department student organizations.

-Hasler’s research interests include lighting design, architectural lighting controls and application of lighting systems in buildings, including funded research to create professional educational materials for a major lighting controls company.
-He assisted the College of Engineering, K-State Engineering Extension and the City of Manhattan on various lighting design and installation studies.
+Hasler’s research interests include lighting design, architectural lighting controls, health benefits of lighting and application of MEP systems in buildings.
+Research projects and involvement in industry standards publications have included professional educational materials for a major lighting controls company, IES recommended practice RP-11 and RP-38.
+He has assisted the college of engineering, K-State Engineering Extension, K-State Pollution Prevention Institute, and the City of Manhattan on various lighting and HVAC design, installation and ordinance creation issues.